mujeeb8/Binance-MCP/README.md

 ## Claude Desktop Setup

-Use the compiled server entry point in your Claude Desktop MCP configuration.
+Use the compiled server entry point in your claude_desktop_config.json file.

 ### Example configuration